flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 Once on this page you will be presented with the following:

 - A top-down model of the A32NX seating configuration
-- Entry fields for to configure PAX and Cargo
+- Entry fields to configure PAX and Cargo
 - Per passenger weight and baggage weight entry
 - Boarding time settings
 - Dynamic CG and payload chart